ExoMars-PanCam/passthrough/README.md

 To facilitate these features, a declarative approach is taken.
 PT templates foremost consist of a skeleton structure of the PDS4 classes and attributes that comprise a given data product type (e.g. a raw image, distinct from its downstream calibrated counterpart).
-In addition to these "empty" elements, XML attributes - not to be confused with PDS4 attributes (i.e. leaf nodes; here just referred to as attributes) - are added by the human template preparer to inform what pre- and post-processing shall be applied to specific elements and their descendants.
+In addition to these "empty" elements, XML attributes - not to be confused with PDS4 attributes (i.e. leaf nodes; here termed *attributes*) - are added by the human template preparer to inform what pre- and post-processing shall be applied to specific elements and their descendants.

 A key principle of PT is that a template must fully specify the structure of the output product label it describes.
 In other words, a template shall act as the blueprint for its output product, and clients are actively discouraged from